There are many factors that influence how big adult bearded dragons get.

 Forecasting the adult size of your baby dragon can be difficult.
 But, you can use a juvenile’s growth rate to get an accurate guesstimate (more on this later).

-So let’s take a closer look at how big do bearded dragons get and how to accurately guesstimate their size whilst they are still juveniles…
+So let’s take a closer look at how big do bearded dragons get and how to accurately guesstimate their size whilst still juveniles…

 Table of Contents